-This section delves into the profound implications of cognitive biases within financial decision-making, exploring the detrimental effects these biases may impose and emphasizing the critical need for their identification and mitigation.
+This subsection draws attention to the profound implications of cognitive biases within financial decision-making, exploring the detrimental effects these biases may impose and emphasizing the critical need for their identification and mitigation.
 Cognitive biases, defined as systematic deviations from rationality in judgment, significantly influence financial decisions by introducing errors that can lead individuals away from optimal, objective decision-making (Kahneman, 2011).